giganteous/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: RemoteLogAction(remoteLogger[, alterFunction])

   Send the content of this query to a remote logger via Protocol Buffer.
-  ``alterFunction`` is a callback, receiving a :class:`DNSQuestion` and a DNSDistProtoBufMessage, that can be used to modify the Protocol Buffer content, for example for anonymization purposes
+  ``alterFunction`` is a callback, receiving a :class:`DNSQuestion` and a :class:`DNSDistProtoBufMessage`, that can be used to modify the Protocol Buffer content, for example for anonymization purposes

   :param string remoteLogger: An IP:PORT combo to send the remote log to
   :param string alterFunction: Name of a function to modify the contents of the logs before sending